Batista Tagme Na Waie: Death

-On March 1, 2009, Na Waie was killed by an explosion in the headquarters of the Guinea-Bissau military.
+On 1 March 2009, Na Waie was killed by an explosion in the headquarters of the Guinea-Bissau military.
 While witnesses reported seeing a rocket-propelled grenade, aides to Na Waie reported that a bomb was detonated under a staircase as Na Waie was heading to his office.

 Aftermath

 In the early hours of the next day, Vieira was killed, apparently by troops loyal to Na Waie; a military representative subsequently denied allegations that Vieira's death had been a retaliation.
 Army spokesman Zamora Induta did, however, say that Vieira had been involved in Na Waie's assassination.

-An army officer said on March 5 that Na Waie had found a stash of cocaine weighing 200 kilograms at an army hangar about a week before he was killed.
-His funeral was held at the Military Club in Bissau on March 8.
-On March 26, it was reported that three senior officers — Colonel Arsene Balde, Colonel Abdoulaye Ba, and Brigadier General Melcias Fernandes — had been arrested in the preceding days for involvement in Na Waie's death.
+An army officer said on 5 March that Na Waie had found a stash of cocaine weighing 200 kilograms at an army hangar about a week before he was killed.
+His funeral was held at the Military Club in Bissau on 8 March.
+On 26 March, it was reported that three senior officers — Colonel Arsene Balde, Colonel Abdoulaye Ba, and Brigadier General Melcias Fernandes — had been arrested in the preceding days for involvement in Na Waie's death.